2 Part Course |

 • Managing the meeting/discussion process

-• Reaching agreement – even if it’s only a baby step
+• Prior to our next exercise, this masterclass on negotiation investigates reaching agreement – even if it’s only a baby step

 • Exercise: Two to Four participants.
 “Master of the Universe”, you are summoned to a meeting with the CEO and deputy.
 You are certain this is a long-overdue promotion.
 Be prepared to negotiate the best possible terms.

-Negotiation skills training covers the psychological elements to be taken into consideration:
+This Negotiation Skills course covers the challenging psychological elements to be taken into consideration:

 • Dealing with different types of people